 To do this, I’ve analyzed three of GSU’s signature programs, identified the key characteristics that contribute to their effectiveness, and developed a guide to help visiting institutions think through program design, implementation, and sustainability in the unique context of their mission, resources, and goals.
 If done well, my final resource should free up administrator time, help GSU understand the critical components of existing programs, and help visiting institutions design and implement scalable student success programs—thereby helping more students earn their degree.

 Acting as an internal consultant, I spent my summer analyzing data, reviewing literature, observing programs, interviewing stakeholders, and utilizing learnings from across my core courses.
 Drawing from Customer, I analyzed survey data and interviewed administrators to identify the end users’ most common requests to ensure my product satisfied the current demand.
 I used learnings from Innovator to trace the cycle of GSU’s program development, most of which started off in small, low-stakes pilots before being scaled up for institutional impact.
 Leveraging the PARC framework, I identified each program’s people, architecture, routines, and culture highlighting the interactions that facilitated success.
-Referencing concepts from Employee, I examined how GSU reshaped existing roles, employee training, and incentives to align with its focus on student outcomes, developed consistency across teams and departments, and appointed leaders to strengthen the credibility of new initiatives.
+Referencing concepts from Employee [now called the Workforce], I examined how GSU reshaped existing roles, employee training, and incentives to align with its focus on student outcomes, developed consistency across teams and departments, and appointed leaders to strengthen the credibility of new initiatives.
 For my final month, I’m excited to use my Competitor and Investor learnings to design proposals for how GSU can continue to provide unique value to the state, regional, and national higher education sector as well as tools for students to consider financial aid options in the context of career and future earnings data.